Writings and Drawings

 Writings and Drawings is a collection of lyrics and personal drawings from Bob Dylan.
 It was published in 1973 and is currently out-of-print.
-The book contained Dylan's lyrics from 1962's Bob Dylan to selections from 1971's Greatest Hits, Volume 2.
-Also included within the book are poems and other writings, including album liner notes.
+The book contains Dylan's lyrics in chronological order, from 1962's Bob Dylan to 1970's New Morning.
+Also included within the book are poems and other writings, with songs presented in bold black and other writings in faded grey.
 The lyrics and writings are arranged by album era, with unreleased songs grouped with the album of its period.
 The list price for the new book c.
 1973 was $6.95.
 Later superseded by the 'Lyrics' collection.